LaurentMazare/ocaml-torch/README.md

 may be some compilation issues.

 ## Usage
-Download and extract the libtorch library then to build the examples run:
+Download and extract the libtorch library then to build all the examples run:

 ```bash
 export LIBTORCH=/path/to/libtorch
 make all
 ```

-After that examples can be run with:
+You can then test that everything works well with the simplest example:
 ```bash
 ./_build/default/examples/basics/torch_tensor.exe
 ```